-<p>Each week, The Broadside highlights a story from the heart of the American South and asks why it matters to you.
-From news to arts and culture, we dive into topics that might not be on a front page, but deserve a closer look.
-Along the way, we explore the nuances of our home—and how what happens here ripples across the country.</p><p>Hosted by Anisa Khalifa, The Broadside is a production of North Carolina Public Radio-WUNC.
-Find it every Thursday wherever you listen to podcasts.</p>
+Each week, host Anisa Khalifa tells one story from our home in North Carolina, at the crossroads of the South.
+From news to arts and culture, WUNC News’ “The Broadside” dives into issues that might not make the front page, but deserve a closer look.
+Along the way, we explore the nuances of our home — and how what happens here ripples across the country.
+Find new episodes of “The Broadside” every Thursday.

 You might have noticed that the word “y’all” is popping up everywhere.
 For decades, linguists have noted that regional American accents are disappearing.
 But at the same time, use of this traditionally Southern pronoun is rapidly spreading — and the reasons may surprise you.